junxit/us-congress-bills-114/metadata.md

 - 2015-10-01 — On agreeing to the resolution Agreed to without objection. (text: CR H6779)
 - 2015-10-01 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H6779)
 - 2015-10-01 — Received in the Senate.
+- 2015-10-07 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S7225)
+- 2015-10-07 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S7225)
+- 2015-10-08 — Message on Senate action sent to the House.